ZaffyL/PPaddinSendOnlySelectedSlides/README.md

 ## What this toolbar does?
 Is create 3 buttons, which do the following:
-1.The first button saves a copy of the PowerPoint presentation to your desktop only with the Selected Slides.
+1. The first button saves a copy of the PowerPoint presentation to your desktop only with the Selected Slides.
-2.The second button saves a copy of the PowerPoint presentation only with the Selected Slides to your desktop, and attaches it to a new email.
+2. The second button saves a copy of the PowerPoint presentation only with the Selected Slides to your desktop, and attaches it to a new email.
-3.The 3rd Button is a help button in case you forget what the buttons do.
+3. The 3rd Button is a help button in case you forget what the buttons do.

 ## Disclaimer:
 I know some of the consulting firms buy software packages to add this functionality to PowerPoint, I just thought it would be cool and save some of our time if we had this feature.